kubernetes/minikube/site/content/en/docs/commands/ssh.md

 ### Synopsis

-Log into or run a command on a machine with SSH; similar to 'docker-machine ssh'.
+Log into or run a command on a machine with SSH.

 ```shell
 minikube ssh [flags]